 Where to watch The Twilight Zone online

-Before we jump into the list, you’re probably wondering how you can watch these wonderful episodes.
-You’ll be happy to learn the entirety of the original 1959 series, widely regarded as the best version of The Twilight Zone, is available through Netflix, Hulu, and Amazon Prime Video, although season 4 is strangely not included on the latter.
+Before we jump into the list, you’re probably wondering how you can watch each of the episodes.
+Fortunately, most of the original 1959 series is available through Netflix, Hulu, Amazon Prime Video, and CBS All Access.

 Interested in the 2019 reboot?
-The 10-episode season is available on CBS All Access for a modest $5.99 monthly fee, or $9.99 if you don’t want to deal with ads, and that comes with a separate mastering of the entire season in monotone to drive home that nostalgic feeling.
-You’ll also find the original series there.
+The 10-episode season is available on CBS All Access and comes with a separate mastering of the entire season in monotone to drive home that nostalgic feeling.
+CBS has already renewed the series for a second season.

 Eye of the Beholder (1960)

 The sixth episode from season 2 of the original series, Eye of the Beholder, chronicles the aftermath of an operation to surgically repair a young woman’s facial deformity.
 For most of the episode, patient Janet Tyler (played by The Beverly Hillbillies actress Donna Douglas) has her head and face covered with bandages, and the audience is privy to conversations between her character and many of the doctors and nurses involved in the complicated procedure that — they all hope — will allow her to live a more comfortable life.
 When the bandages finally come off, however, the final moments of the episode challenge everything we know about beauty and society in a brilliant shift of perspective.